meta-llama/llama-models/models/llama3_1/MODEL_CARD.md

 ## Benchmark scores

 In this section, we report the results for Llama 3.1 models on standard automatic benchmarks.
 For all the evaluations, we use our internal evaluations library.
+Details of our evals can be found [here](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/eval_details.md).
+We are also releasing the raw data generated as part of our evals which can be found [here](https://huggingface.co/meta-llama).

 ### Base pretrained models